Skip to main content

 Ku-Band Multi-Functional Bandpass Filtering Isolators (BPFIs) Using GaAs Coupled-Line-Based Unilateral Frequency-Selective Stages

-This paper presents the design and practical validation of a Ku-band multi-functional RF component that integrates quasi-elliptic bandpass filter and RF isolator (BPFI).
-It is based on cascaded: i) unilateral frequency-selective stages (UFSs) shaped by a pHEMT transistor-based path and a coupled-line feedback and ii) passive resonators whose number and performance can control the selectivity, directivity and power transmission response of the BPFI.
-Parametric design studies are discussed for UFS characteristic optimization, including gain, bandwidth, NF, and IIP3, while considering the 0.15 µm InGaAs process capabilities.
-A comprehensive design methodology using coupling routing diagrams facilitate the BPFI design using coupled-resonator synthesis.
-For experimental verification, a UFS and four-stage BPFI prototypes were manufactured and tested using a 0.15 µm GaAs MMIC process.
-The four-stage BPFI demonstrated a quasi-elliptic transfer function shaped by four poles and three transmission zeros, with -1.7-dB gain, 30-dB directivity, 9.2-dB NF, and 0.2-dBm IIP3 at 13 GHz.
+This paper presents the design and experimental validation of a Ku-band multi-functional RF component integrating the function of a quasi-elliptic bandpass filter and an RF isolator (BPFI).
+The design is based on cascaded: (i) GaAs MMIC-based unilateral frequency-selective stages (UFSs), comprising a pHEMT transistor-based path and coupled-line feedback, and (ii) passive resonators, whose number and characteristics can be tailored to control the BPFI’s selectivity, directivity, and power transmission response.
+Parametric design studies are conducted to provide insights on UFS characteristic optimization, including gain, bandwidth (BW), noise figure (NF), and input third-order intercept point (IIP3), considering the capabilities of the commercially available 0.15 µm InGaAs process.
+A coupling routing diagram-based design methodology is also provided, facilitating BPFI design using conventional coupled-resonator synthesis techniques.
+For experimental validation, a single-stage UFS and a four-stage co-designed BPFI were manufactured and tested using a 0.15 µm GaAs MMIC process.
+The four-stage BPFI demonstrated a quasi-elliptic transfer function with four poles and three transmission zeros, achieving a passband gain of -1.7 dB, directivity of 30 dB, an NF of 9.2 dB, and an IIP3 of 0.2 dBm at 13 GHz.